 While some consultants have been in the field for a significant number of years and do not possess advanced degrees, it is becoming more common for consultants in health informatics to hold a master’s degree.
 There is a wide range of salary potentials for consultants based on area of specialty and other factors such as geographic location.
-The American Health Information Management Association (AHIMA) U.S. Salary Survey Report shows the average salary for the health informatics consultant career path to be in the upper $80,000’s.
+The American Health Information Management Association (AHIMA) U.S. Salary Survey Report shows the average salary for the health informatics consultant career path to be over $88,000.

 This executive level leader combines a penchant for technology with a wide array of “people skills” aimed at integrating and organizing the flow of data across different divisions.
 These leaders are also responsible for:

 Most health informatics directors will hold a master’s degree, yet some that have grown with the field may hold a bachelor’s degree along with many years of experience.
-While salary ranges will vary geographically, AHIMA reports the range to be from approximately $80,000 to over $100,000 per year.
+While salary ranges will vary geographically, AHIMA reports that by job level, a health informatics director can average a salary of over $100,000 per year.

 No one knows the importance of efficient and effective patient care plans as intimately as nurses who are often charged with creating them and seeing that they are carried out.
 Because of this expertise, a number of health care settings are actively seeking nurses interested in technology for emerging health informatics jobs.
 Working directly with other nurses and health care providers, a nursing health informatics specialist handles details such as: